cbourjau/nittygriddy/README.rst

 What is happening behind the scene?
 ===================================

-When running your analysis nitty griddy create a new folder in your project folder.
+When running your analysis nitty griddy create a new folder in your train folder.
 It then generates a ``run.C`` file from your options and copies it into that folder.
 This ``run.C`` can be run on independently and should be easy to read.
 This has the advantage that you can always just stop using ``nittygriddy`` and drop back to modifying the macros yourself - no vendor lockin!